smartdevicelink/sdl_hmi_integration_guidelines/docs/Common/Structs/index.md

 ### MediaServiceManifest

-There are no defined parameters for this struct.
+There are no defined parameters for this struct

 ### MediaServiceData